Kamerion Wimbley: Tennessee Titans

 Wimbley signed with the Tennessee Titans on March 20, 2012.
 The deal was for five years and was worth up to $35 million.
 During the 2012 season, Wimbley appeared in all 16 games, recording 30 tackles and six sacks as he made the switch to defensive end in the Titans' 4-3 defense.
 After nine seasons in the NFL, Wimbley announced his retirement from the NFL on May 7, 2015.

 Career statistics

 Personal life

-Wimbley owns a Florida-based dog registry Bull Breed Coalition Registry offers more innovative options for a broader population of people to be able to track their dogs’ ancestry.
+Wimbley owns a Florida-based dog registry called Bull Breed Coalition Registry.
+It offers more innovative options for a broader population of people to be able to track their dogs' ancestry.
 Additionally, the BBCR provides education on breeding, training, raising, showing, adopting, and rescuing.